phlex-ruby/phlex.fun/compare/slim.md

 end
 ```

-When you realise you need more options, you can upgrade that to a class.
+When you realize you need more options, you can upgrade that to a class.

 ```ruby
 class Components::MyButton < Components::Base